The 7 Best Dining Chairs, as Inspired by Our Favorite Spaces

 - Naber’s biggest tip: Avoid being too matchy-matchy.
 “I like combining materials and allowing contrast to happen,” she shares.
 “If you have a black dining table, try pairing it with a lighter wood or vice versa.
 Also think about other materials, not just wood.”

-Q: How much space should be between dining chairs?
+Q: How much space should there be between dining chairs?

 Baker suggests leaving at least 4 inches between chairs to prevent guests from feeling like they’re on top of one another.
 A general rule of thumb, according to Naber, is 24 inches per chair: “If the chair itself is wider, then you’ll need to accommodate for more space.”
 You can fudge that calculation a bit more in high-traffic areas that call for space-saving measures.
 For example, consider backless stools—which are usually narrower than traditional dining chairs.
 More specifically, Baker will reserve about 4 inches between each chair to prevent people from feeling cramped.